elissw/rowiz/README.md

-# RoViz: Visualisation package for Mowiz
+# rowiz: Visualisation package for Mowiz

 rowiz is an R package containing standardised R functions for visualising, manipulating and analysing data coming out of mowiz.